MauiGtk/.github/profile/README.md

 ## MauiGtk Community 🐧🏝️

-We are the **GtkMaui Community**, a group dedicated to making .NET MAUI work on Gtk.
+We are the **MauiGtk Community**, a group dedicated to making .NET MAUI work on Gtk.
 We think that a GitHub org is the logical next step to make it possible to sustainably support this platform.
 Everyone who wants to contribute is welcome: Here is the place to gather individuals who submitted pull request for maui on Gtk and related repos in the past -- and those who are eagerly trying to become capable to do so.
 And maybe it will evolve to a point where we can make strategic decisions, e.g. on how to keep the platform open towards Gtk4 and future versions of Gtk.